Ambridge Mann

+In addition to Ambridge Elementary and Horace Mann High School, other schools formerly located in Ambridge Mann included Vohr Elementary and the Martin Luther King, Jr. Academy, an alternative high school.

 Ambridge Mann is traversed by the South Shore Line, and bisected by U.S. highways 12 and 20, which run along 4th and 5th Avenues.
 The Indiana Toll Road runs just north of the neighborhood, on the north bank of the Grand Calumet River, with an interchange at Grant Street in the neighborhood's northeastern corner.
 Buses of the Gary Public Transportation Corporation serve the neighborhood.
 The South Shore Line formerly stopped at Ambridge station, but service there ended in 1994.

 The housing stock is dominated by single-family homes, with a cluster of historic apartments along 5th Avenue; as of 2000, it had a 92% occupancy rate and 49% owner-occupancy rate.
 The neighborhood is chiefly residential, with a small pocket of commercial activity at the intersection of 5th and Bridge.
 The housing in Ambridge Mann was chiefly built in the first half of the twentieth century to house managers at the Gary Works.
 The neighborhood is home to a great number of prairie style and art deco homes.
 The Gary Masonic Temple is located in the neighborhood along with the Ambassador Apartment building.
 As of 2007, the neighborhood's home values were among Gary's highest, with a median of $70,145, second only to the lakefront neighborhood of Miller Beach.

 Famous people from Ambridge Mann include Nobel laureate Joseph Stiglitz, who grew up in a brick bungalow near the river on Arthur Street.